 Be specific when talking about life impact; they know it hurts.
 They need to see what you cannot do today that you could do previously.
 Were you an avid runner before your military service?
 Perhaps you cannot even walk for 20 minutes today.
 Now, that is a specific life impact.

 I talk to many veterans who are frustrated with the VA not compensating them for their knee or back pain.
-Let’s be honest here, the VA does not really care about your pain.
+Let’s be honest here; the VA does not really care about your pain.
 That might sound harsh, but truthfully pain is relative, and there is no way to quantify it.

 If you are suffering from a disability that cannot be objectively proven, this is where you will need more personal records and buddy letters to prove to the VA you have a need for compensation.
-This can be especially true in regards to mental health issues.
+This can be especially true in regard to mental health issues.

 Mental health issues can be very difficult to diagnose objectively.
 Most doctors will simply rely upon the testimony of the person suffering and then offer a diagnosis with a treatment plan.

-The VA will not accept something so simple for a compensation claim.
+The VA will not accept something so simple as a compensation claim.
 They want to know, without any doubt, that you are truly suffering and your life has been impacted in a way you cannot control.

 Knowing this, you can start compiling your own evidence now before submitting your claim.
 Write down detailed records of what your life is like on a daily basis with your condition.
-Note how different life is like for you now compared to how it was before the condition.
+Note how different life is for you now compared to how it was before the condition.

-Next, ask those closest to you, and those who served next to you, to write detailed accounts of what they’ve seen in your life before and then during your affliction.
+Next, ask those closest to you and those who served next to you to write detailed accounts of what they’ve seen in your life before and then during your affliction.

 How do I File a VA Disability Claim?

-Now, with all of this taken together–service-connection, diagnosis, and life impact– you are ready to put together a strong VA claim for disability compensation!
+Now, with all of this taken together–service connection, diagnosis, and life impact– you are ready to put together a strong VA claim for disability compensation!